quarkiverse/quarkus-openapi-generator/README.md

 The code below shows a simple example of the usage of this operation in a user-programmed service.

 ## Headers propagation
-Custom headers propagation can be set via microprofile configuration `org.eclipse.microprofile.rest.client.propagateHeaders` In order to consider this configuration you must force @RegisterClientHeaders to use its default microprofile ClientHeadersFactory implementation.
+Custom headers propagation can be set via MicroProfile configuration `org.eclipse.microprofile.rest.client.propagateHeaders`.
+In order to consider this configuration you must force @RegisterClientHeaders to use its default microprofile ClientHeadersFactory implementation.
 Therefore there is an option `client-headers-factory` where you can set any implementation of ClientHeadersFactory.

 | Description  | Property Key                                                               | Example                                                                                                                                                    |